-Whilst it is possible to make money by investing into property and, being a landlord should not be hard, it is easy to go wrong along the way.
+Whilst it is possible to make money by investing in property, and being a landlord should not be hard, it is easy to go wrong along the way.
 Here are some tips any new landlords may find handy.

 Do not just accept a potential rental value from the agent who is trying to sell you the property.
 Always carry out further research, looking at other similar properties and the rent they’ve achieved.